-Don’t worry we aren’t literally going to take you over to the dark side, but instead enlighten you all about ‘Dark Social’; what it means and how it could affect your social media strategy.
-What is Dark Social?
+Don’t worry we aren’t literally going to take you over to the dark side, but instead enlighten you all about ‘dark social media’; what it means and how it could affect your social media strategy.
+What is dark social?

 If you work for a brand or business that uses social media as one of their marketing channels you will have probably had to look at and analyse a web traffic source report.
 Have you ever noticed a large chunk of ‘direct’ traffic in your analytics tool and wondered what that is?
 Well, the term ‘direct’ is just a label put on to all traffic that arrives at a website without a referrer (the URL a user most recently visited before clicking over to the page in question).

 In the early days of the web, everything was link based so you either discovered information via a search, via a link you had been given or you went directly to the site by typing the URL into the browser.